GaloisInc/csaf/README.md

 ## Quick Start
 CSAF runs inside a [Docker container](https://www.docker.com/), and in order to use CSAF you first need to install docker.
-CSAF has been tested on Linux (Ubuntu 18.04 and 20.04) and OS X. CSAF can be also run natively on your host machine, but this option is recommended only for the developers.
+CSAF has been tested on Linux (Ubuntu 18.04 and 20.04) and OS X, but should run on any nix-like system that runs docker.
+CSAF can be also run natively on your host machine, but this option is recommended only for the developers and isn't oficially supported.

 ![csaf_quickstart](docs/srs/img/csaf_quickstart.png)